Jason Laliker, SLREA, CTA 973-347-0159 ext. 31

 Other functions in the assessors office are numerous and many including but not limited to updating the tax and sales maps; processing deed changes; updating property record cards; reviewing and updating claims for tax deductions and exemptions; maintaining exempt property, assessments, added and omitted assessment lists; sending out and reviewing Income and Expenses statements to income producing properties; and processing sales ratio data.
 In addition to which taxpayers, appraisers, attorneys, and others are constantly in and out of the Assessors office to discuss assessment issues.
 Public relations is an integral part of the role of the Tax Assessor.

-The Tax Assessor, Maureen Kaman, is available to speak about aspects of the assessment process to local organizations.
+The Tax Assessor, Jason Laliker, is available to speak about aspects of the assessment process to local organizations.

 For more information visit the State of New Jersey websites at the following links: